Why Doesn’t Push Work when the Browser is Closed?

 The messaging SDK (known as Firebase Cloud Messaging JS SDK) does a few tricks behind the scenes to make it easier to implement web push.

 - Using the tokens for each user, you can use the proprietary FCM API to trigger push messages.
-This API doesn’t require encrypting payloads, you can send plain payload in a POST request body.
+This API doesn’t require encrypting payloads.
+You can send a plain test payload in a POST request body.

-- FCM’s proprietary API supports custom features, for example FCM Topics (It does work on web too - just poorly documented).
+- FCM’s proprietary API supports custom features, for example FCM Topics (It works on the web too, though it’s poorly documented).

-Like a said in the previous question, if you consider web push as just a browser and push service, then you can consider the Messaging SDK in Firebase as a library to try and simplify implementing web push.
+Like I said in the previous question, if you consider web push as just a browser and push service, then you can consider the Messaging SDK in Firebase as a library to simplify implementing web push.